 There may be other projects that you can get involved with.
 To learn more about the projects click here!

-The Facilitator Roster meets together as a group monthly on the second Wednesday of every month from 6:30pm - 8:30pm ET (Eastern Standard Time).
+The Facilitator Roster meets together as a group monthly on the third Tuesday of every month from 6:30pm - 8:30pm ET (Eastern Standard Time).
 If you are connected with a project, you will also be expected to meet with your project team regularly in between meetings.

 The Students Commission of Canada (SCC) is a charitable organization that purposefully works with others to ensure that young people are valued, heard and their ideas for improving themselves, the lives of their peers and communities are put into action.
 We are the lead organization for the Centre of Excellence for Youth Engagement (CEYE) which is a network of youth, organizations, and academics focused on generating evidence and best practices on youth engagement programs, initiatives, and interventions.
 CEYE has developed a youth engagement definition for the Canadian context as well as a comprehensive youth engagement framework.
 The SCC is grounded in our four pillars: Respect, Listen, Understand, Communicate™.